-The CIL Regulations require the Council to publish a list of infrastructure projects or types of infrastructure projects that the Council intends will be, or may be, wholly or partly funded by CIL.
-This is known as the Regulation 123 List.
-In setting this list, Lambeth Council will not seek planning obligations for infrastructure or types of infrastructure that are included in the list.
+The 2019 amendments to the CIL Regulations have removed the requirement for a Regulation 123 list that set out a list of infrastructure projects or types of infrastructure projects that will be, or may be, wholly or partly funded by CIL.
+Instead, the Council is now required to publish an Annual Infrastructure Funding Statement which will set out the infrastructure projects that the Council intends to fund wholly or partly by CIL or by planning obligations or both.
 Alongside charging for CIL, Section 106 agreements will continue to be negotiated to secure site-specific mitigation including affordable housing, employment contributions, carbon offset contributions and infrastructure that will be necessary to make development acceptable where otherwise this would be unacceptable.